importwp/importwp/readme.txt

 = 2.14.24 =

 * FIX - Prevent Importers page crash when an importer is left in a running state with an empty section.
+* FIX - Save importer field maps as a packed JSON payload so large custom field setups are not limited by PHP max_input_vars.
+* FIX - Collapse repeatable template rows by default when many rows are present, improving UI performance with large custom field lists.

 = 2.14.23 =